Lyndating/Project1_gaddit/README.md

 - You could sign up via the "sign up" button in the navigator bar and login.
 - If you checked the "remember me" box, your login status would last two weeks, except log out.
 - Once you log in successfully, all the latest posts under the followed channels will be displayed on the user's homepage in DESC order.
-- Click "read more" to check the post's content and all the comments underneath.
+- Click "read more" to check the post's content and comments underneath.
-- You could leave comments on any post page you are interested in, whether it is under the followed channel or not.
+- You could leave comments on any post page you are interested in, whether under the followed channel or not.
 - On each post page, you could create or delete your comment below the post.
 - Click the channel name at the bottom of each post will head to the channel page.
 - Click "All channels" in the navigator to index all the channels.
 You could choose to join or leave the channels.